chittoradee/angular-google-maps/README.md

 npm i @types/googlemaps@3.39.13
 </pre>
 # Setting up @NgModule
 Open src/app/app.module.ts and import the AgmCoreModule.
 You need to provide a Google Maps API key to be able to see a Map.
-Get an API key here.
+Get an API key <a href="https://developers.google.com/maps/documentation/javascript/get-api-key?hl=en#key" target="_blank">here</a>.
 <pre>
 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';